[Image credit: Sony Pictures Television. All Rights Reserved]

 Many iconic scenes from this cult TV series were filmed in the Edinburgh area, so why not take a day trip and follow in the footsteps of our time travelling heroes?

-Outlander film locations near Edinburgh
+Outlander film locations in and near Edinburgh

 This beautiful stately home near South Queensferry is the setting for the residence of the Duke of Sandringham in series one.
 Interior scenes were filmed in the Red Drawing Room, while the Sea Trail and West Lawn to the rear of the house was the location for the duel between the Duke and the head of the McDonald clan.
 The rear steps of the house serves as the location for a thrilling sword fight in season one, while the courtyard behind the Stables Tearoom features regularly as a Parisian street location in series two.